truhy/de10nano-scripts/de10nano_ocram_uboot_spl_build_scripts/readme-uboot-config.md

 ## Disabling I-Cache and D-Cache

 OpenOCD documentation recommends disabling caches.
 Although, the DE10-Nano processor system (or perhaps the boot ROM) will cold boot with the I-Cache enabled, and D-Cache disabled, I decided to patch U-Boot vendor source file spl_gen5.c to disable both caches.

+## Disabling the hardware WatchDog

+Under U-Boot SPL, the WatchDog is enabled by default and hardcode WatchDog timer resets every so often inside the code, instead of using an interrupt.
+We need to disable it, otherwise HPS will reset when it reaches the hang function with an infinity while loop.
+Again, I've patch the U-Boot vendor source file spl_gen5.c to disable it.

+In the main U-Boot we don't have this problem, I'm not sure why yet, perhaps it disables it, or it services them using an interrupt handler.

 ## Enabling the Cyclone V HPS bridges